alexpineda/titan-reactor/CREATING_PLUGINS.md

 // your plugin must return an object with keynames matching hook names that you want to listen to return {
-    // init() will be called on load if your plugin is already enabled
+    // onPluginCreated() will be called on load if your plugin is already enabled
-    // it will also be called anytime the user enables your plugin init() {
+    // it will also be called anytime the user enables your plugin onPluginCreated() {
       // config property will be on the object console.log(this.config);
     },

+    onPluginDisposed() {
+      // user disabled your plugin
+    },

     // Titan Reactor provides a UI for users to change config of your plugin
-    // this hook fires anytime a user has changed a config field onConfigChanged(newConfig, oldConfig) {
+    // this hook fires anytime a user has changed a config field onConfigChanged(oldConfig) {
-      this.config === newConfig; // true;

-      // in this example we use goToFrame api call to jump to a user changed config value
+      // in this example we use goToFrame api call to jump to a user changed config value if (this.config.jumpToFrame !== oldConfig.jumpToFrame) {
-      // a lot of times you'll also want to check if newConfig.jumpToFrame !== oldConfig.jumpToFrame this.goToFrame(this.config.jumpToFrame)
-    },

-    // if the user disables your plugin, clean up! onDisabled() {
+        this.goToFrame(this.config.jumpToFrame)
+      }
     },

     // onGameReady fires when everything is loaded but before the first frame is run